-UNBC offers Canada's first and only graduate program in disability management providing graduates with the knowledge and skills necessary to assist labor, management, insurance providers, employers and employees with the development of successful work entry or return-to-work strategies for injured workers and/or persons with disabilities.
+UNBC offers Canada's first and only graduate program in Disability Management providing graduates with the knowledge and skills necessary to successfully develop disability management strategies, including work entry or return-to-work strategies for injured workers and/or persons with disabilities.

-The Disability Management Program is attractive to students from a diverse range of backgrounds interested in integrating the fields of economics, community health, social work, psychology, education, and business.
-It will be of interest to professionals currently working in the human resources, occupational therapy, social work, and related professions.
-It offers undergraduate students a graduate program option in which to pursue a new, applied, and interdisciplinary field of study.
-The combination of coursework and research experience and the practical application of knowledge offers students a well-rounded, applied education in the field of disability management.
+The MA in Disability Management Program is attractive to students from a diverse range of backgrounds including the fields of economics, community health, social work, psychology, education, and business.
+This program is also of interest to professionals currently working in the human resources, occupational therapy, social work, and related professions.
+This program offers an opportunity to pursue well-rounded applied, and interdisciplinary field of study in disablilty management by combining coursework, practical application of knowledge and research experience.

-Post-graduation, students can pursue the accreditation Canadian Certification for Rehabilitation Counselors or may choose to continue their education through the National Institute for Disability Management and Research to become a Certified Return to Work Coordinator or Certified Disability Management Professional.
+The MA in Disability Management is also offered on a part-time basis for those who are unable to follow a full time option due to personal and/or professional reasons.
+Graduates of MA in Disability Management are employed in the insurance industry, human resources or other organizations servicing people with disabilities.
+The graduates of the program may pursue the accreditation Canadian Certification for Rehabilitation Counselors or may continue their education through the National Institute for Disability Managemant and Research to become a Certified Return to Work Coordinator or Certified Disability Management Professional.

 Components of the Degree

 UNBC offers the MA Disability Management degree as an online course-based option, which ensures that the degree can be completed by students who cannot attend classes in Prince George.
 The online course-based option is designed to be taken on a part-time basis.
 Students are required to take a minimum of one course per term, and can expect to complete the required course work in three to four years.
 Courses generally run in both the September and January terms with some courses available during the May term.
 Students can expect to spend 10-14 hours per week on one course on average.
 The option to take face-to-face courses at the Prince George campus is available to all students.